Weak integrability breaking and level spacing distribution: Introduction

 The onset of non-integrable a.k.a. chaotic behaviour in many-body systems can be investigated via the statistics of energy spectra \cite{2004PhRvB..69e4403R,2010PhRvA..82a1604R,2010PhRvE..81c6206S,2010PhRvE..82c1130S,2010JSMTE..07..013B,2016AdPhy..65..239D,2015PhRvE..91a2144B,2018PhRvE..98b2204B,2020arXiv200812782H}; in some cases even analytical results can be obtained \cite{2018PhRvL.121z4101B}.
-For integrable systems the level spacing is known to follow Poissonian statistics, while for non-integrable case random matrix theory predicts the so-called Wigner-Dyson distribution whose precise form depends on the relevant random matrix ensemble.
+For integrable systems the level spacing distribution is known to follow Poissonian statistics, while for non-integrable case random matrix theory predicts the so-called Wigner-Dyson distribution whose precise form depends on the relevant random matrix ensemble. {In a finite volume, the transition between the two distributions is a smooth crossover, with the crossover coupling going to zero in the thermodynamic limit.
+For systems without a spectral gap, the crossover coupling scales as a (negative) power of the volume, with the exponent depending whether the local degrees of freedom are interacting or not \cite{2014NJPh...16i3016M}; for the case with interactions, the behaviour was determined to be $L^{-3}$, irrespective of the spatial dimensionality of the system.}

 In this short paper we set out to investigate the weak breaking of integrability by exploring the level spacing statistics for the case of the spin-1/2 XXZ spin chain.
-We compare a known strong integrability breaking term which introduces nearest neighbour interactions to the weak integrability breaking perturbation provided by the lowest non-trivial generalised current.
-We start by presenting the Hamiltonian and the perturbations in Section \ref{sec:The-Hamiltonian-and}, and then turn to the results for the level spacing statistics in Section \ref{sec:Level-spacing-distribution}, where we examine the cross-over between the Poissonian distribution characteristic for integrable systems to the Wigner-Dyson distribution signalling the breaking of integrability, as a function of the integrability breaking coupling and the volume.
+We compare a known strong integrability breaking term which introduces {next-to-nearest-neighbour} interactions to the weak integrability breaking perturbation provided by the lowest non-trivial generalised current.
+We start by presenting the Hamiltonian and the perturbations in Section \ref{sec:The-Hamiltonian-and}, and then turn to the results for the level spacing statistics in Section \ref{sec:Level-spacing-distribution}, where we examine the crossover between the Poissonian distribution characteristic for integrable systems to the Wigner-Dyson distribution signalling the breaking of integrability, as a function of the integrability breaking coupling and the volume, {and investigate the dependence of the crossover coupling on the volume}.
 We present our conclusions in Section \ref{sec:Conclusions}.